-- A) The deceased member had 2 years of service in the 21⁄2 years immediately preceding death; or - B) The deceased member was employed in a part-time position at the time of death and had 2 or more years of service in a part-time position and at least 1 day of service within the 6 months immediately preceding death; or

-- C) The deceased member had ten or more years of accredited, contributing service; or - D) The death of the member was caused by an occupational disease or an accident arising out of and in the course of employment regardless of service credit; or - E) The death of the member occurs within 18 months after termination of employment or commencement of leave without pay where a mental or physical condition required the termination, or leave without pay; or - F) The death of the member occurs while on leave of absence for training and the member met requirements of A, B, C, or E at time such leave began.
+- A. The deceased member had 2 years of service in the 21⁄2 years immediately preceding death; or - B. The deceased member was employed in a part-time position at the time of death and had 2 or more years of service in a part-time position and at least 1 day of service within the 6 months immediately preceding death; or - C. The deceased member had ten or more years of accredited, contributing service; or - D. The death of the member was caused by an occupational disease or an accident arising out of and in the course of employment regardless of service credit; or - E. The death of the member occurs within 18 months after termination of employment or commencement of leave without pay where a mental or physical condition required the termination, or leave without pay; or - F. The death of the member occurs while on leave of absence for training and the member met requirements of A, B, C, or E at time such leave began.

-Survivor benefits may be available to an employee's dependent spouse, children or parent when the conditions above are met.
-A member may designate a survivor beneficiary and additional payees to receive benefits.
+Survivor benefits may be available to an employee's spouse or registered domestic partner, children or parent when the conditions above are met.
+A member may designate a survivor beneficiary and additional payees to receive benefits in the event the member dies unmarried, or if the member and spouse or registered domestic partners die together.
 More detailed information on qualification for receipt of benefits can be obtained by contacting PERS.
 (NRS 286.671-286.6793)

-The Public Employees' Retirement System can be contacted at (775) 687-4200 in Carson City, or (702) 486-3900 in Las Vegas, for further information or individual counseling.
-The PERS website contains interesting facts, calculators, account information and news about retirement.
-For additional information on the Public Employees' Retirement Program, visit the website at www.nvpers.org.
+The Public Employees' Retirement System can be contacted toll free at 1-866-473-7768, for further information or counseling.
+The PERS website contains publications, benefit and purchase of service calculators, account information and news about retirement.
+For additional information on the Public Employees' Retirement System, visit the website at www.nvpers.org.